yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 Duration: 30 minutes

-In this exercise, you build a Lab VM followed by preparing an Azure infrastructure containing several issues needing to be addressed from a resiliency standpoint.
-You will create an Active Directory environment, a SQL database tier, and a web tier for a Web Application.
+In this exercise, you deploy a Lab VM and configure the tools needed to complete the rest of your lab.

 ### Task 1: Create a Virtual Machine using the Azure portal